-This qualification reflects the role of workers in the community and/or residential setting who follow an individualised plan to provide person-centered support to people who may require support due to ageing, disability or some other reason.
+This course in Disability – CHC33015 Certificate III in Individual Support Disability is delivered at Parramatta.
+It reflects the role of workers in the community and/or residential setting who follow an individualised plan to provide person-centered support to people with disability who may require support due to ageing, disability or some other reason.
 Work involves using discretion and judgement in relation to individual support as well as taking responsibility for own outputs.
-Workers have a range of factual, technical and procedural knowledge, as well as some theoretical knowledge of the concepts and practices required to provide person-centered support.
+Disability support workers will have a range of factual, technical and procedural knowledge, as well as some theoretical knowledge of the concepts and practices required to provide person-centered support.

 - Accommodation Support Worker